Ellis Clark Trains & Darstaed are pleased to announce our next joint venture in 7mm Finescale passenger carrying stock.

 May we present to you the Pullman all steel type Ks!

-Working closer then ever before, with ourselves researching these iconic vehicles and the CAD team collaborating on the design, we feel we can deliver what will be a remarkable model.
+Working closer than ever before, with ourselves researching these iconic vehicles and the CAD team collaborating on the design, we feel we can deliver what will be a remarkable model.

 Like the real life Pullmans, our aim is to produce something rather special, and so these coaches will feature brass sides with extra added detailing, working table and ceiling lights, fully detailed metal bogies, fully detailed chassis, fully detailed and riveted roofs, and stunning interior detailing.